nikuehn/MixedModels_Biases/docs/index.md

 ```

 Now, we declare the data for Stan, and run the model.
-To keep running time low,we only run 200 warm-up and 200sampling iterations.
+To keep running time low, we only run 200 warm-up and 200 sampling iterations.

 ```r